 Joining the main students was an entire school and faculty of various kinds of monsters familiar from classic movies and stories.
 Headmistress Crone (Georgia Brown) was a witch-like monster with a hand of iron to symbolize how she ran the school.
 In her company was her green cat, Clawford (Welker).
 Boneyard (Brock Peters), despite looking human, was never regarded as such.
 His appearance was reminiscent of the Tall Man from the Phantasm films and he performed various tasks around the school.
 Miss Dirge (Eileen Brennan) was a teacher who resembled the Bride of Frankenstein and had a crush on Max.
 Mr. Tutner (Tim Curry) was a mummified history teacher with bad breath, and Miss Webner (Sandra Gould) was a spider-like teacher with multiple arms.
 Coach Cadaver (Jonathan Winters) was a walking cadaver with a detachable brain who served as the main antagonist of the show; having an intense hatred of humans and how well-received Max was by the rest of the faculty.

+Unfortunately, the series failed to find an audience and was cancelled after a single season.
 Despite being short-lived, the show did inspire some minor merchandising.
 McDonald’s released a set of four toys based on Vinnie, Frankentyke, Cleofatra and Sid for their Happy Meals in 1990.
 Toys R Us also launched a special promotional tie-in where whenever someone would bring in a special code to a store they would receive a green Frisbee with Max’s image and the show’s title on it.